jemarq04/UWVV/README.md

 The main reference for Run 3 analysis is the [PdmV recipe](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PdmVRun3Analysis).
 Additional README files can be found in `AnalysisTools/` and `Ntuplizer/` that explain how to create/modify new analysis steps and how to understand event/object branches, respectively.
+The README in `AnalysisTools/` is essential for understanding the analysis workflow.
+You can also look through `Utilities/Ntuplizer/ntuplize_cfg.py`, as it is carefully commented and organized to make things easy to understand.

 ## Table of Contents